whipowill/d2-plugy-qol/README.md

 ### My Custom Changes

+- Stacks
+	- Keys stack to 24
+	- Scrolls stack to 48
+	- Quivers stack to 480

 - Druid
-	- Shapeshifting duration increased.
+	- Shapeshifting duration increased
-	- Can summon all beasts at same time.
+	- Can summon all beasts at same time

+- Amazon
+	- Strafe no longer makes grunting sound

+- Quivers
+	- Arrows and Bolts are replenishing (5 seconds)
+	- Magic and Rare quivers are possible

 - Mercenaries
-	- Act 1 - Blessed Aim
+	- Act 1 - Blessed Aim + Exploding / Ice Arrow
 	- Act 3 - Meditation
 	- Act 5 - Might

-- Quivers
+- Drops
-	- Arrows and bolts are replenishing.
+	- Chest ``nodrop`` chances are decreased 50%
-	- Magic and rare quivers are possible.
+	- Countess always drops 3 runes and the drop table is increased
+		- Normal drops up to Lem (20)
+		- Nightmare drops up to Vex (26)
+		- Hell drops up to Cham (32)

 ## How To Install